hajowieland/terraform-oci-k8s/README.md

 * `export KUBECONFIG=./kubeconfig_oci` in repo root dir to use the generated kubeconfig file
 * The `enable_oracle` variable is used in the [hajowieland/terraform-kubernetes-multi-cloud](https://github.com/hajowieland/terraform-kubernetes-multi-cloud) module
+* It can take a few minutes after Terraform finishes until the Kubernetes nodes are available!

 ## Defaults